ccc-ffm/CCC-TV/README.md

 # CCC-TV #

-A Frontend to the content from media.ccc.de for new the Apple Tv.
+A Frontend to the content from media.ccc.de for the new Apple TV.

 ![Main Screen](./resources/graphics/AppStore/Images/Catalog.png)